 Let’s look at how each of these levels contribute to efficient stock management:

-# Re-ordering level: The level at which store-keeper will initiate purchase requisition.
+- Re-ordering level: The level at which store-keeper will initiate purchase requisition.
 It is set between maximum and minimum levels.
-The number of units between re-order level and minimum level should meet fulfillment needs until replenishment.
+The number of units between re-order level and minimum level should meet fulfilment needs until replenishment.

-# Minimum Level: Ideally stock should not fall below this level at any time.
-This ensures order fulfillment or production is not held up due to shortage of materials.
+- Minimum Level: Ideally stock should not fall below this level at any time.
+This ensures order fulfilment or production is not held up due to shortage of materials.

 Efficient demand forecasting is key to ensuring that even with minimal stock levels, you never run out of it.